spaghettidba/WorkloadTools/README.md

 ConvertWorkload is a command line tool to convert existing trace files to the internal SQLite format used by WorkloadTools.
 In the future, ConvertWorkload will also support conversion from existing Extended Events files.

+Why converting trace file to a different intermediate format instead of supporting it directly?
+Trace files can be read using an API that works only in x86.
+While WorkloadTools **can** work in x86, using x64 builds is highly recommended, due to the possible high memory usage when capturing intensive workloads.
+Using a x86 API would have excluded the functionality from the x64 builds, hence using an external tool to convert trace files seems much more appropriate.

 ### Command line switches

 ```text